w3c/vc-test-suite-implementations/README.md

 from the local config file see the [Using only](#using-only) section below.

 ### Using only
-Implementations marked `only` will exclude implementations not marked `only`.
+Implementations marked `only` will be the only implementations used in a test run.
-To only run a local implementation in the suite set `only: true` in the local implementation manifest.
+For example, to only run local implementations in a suite set `only: true` in the local implementation manifest.

 ```js